peteroupc/MailLib/docs/PeterO.Mail.NamedAddress.md

     public static string ToDisplayString(
         System.Collections.Generic.IList addresses);

-Generates a string containing the display names and email addresses of the given named-address objects, separated by commas.
+Generates a string containing the display names and email addresses of the specified named-address objects, separated by commas.
 The generated string is intended to be displayed for others to see, and is not intended to be parsed by computer programs.

 <b>Parameters:</b>